Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 NGV International address: 180 St Kilda Road, Melbourne, 3000.
 Open 10am to 5pm.
 General Entry is Free.
 Closed Tuesdays exc public holidays.

 The National Gallery of Victoria (NGV) offers wonderful interactive art programs for kids.
 Located on the leafy boulevard of St Kilda Road opposite the picturesque Victoria Gardens and a short stroll from the CBD.
-The NGV welcomes kids to play, create and learn.
+The NGV welcomes kids to play, create and learn and one of the best free family events Melbourne.

-NGV Programs for kids these June 2016 School Holidays
+NGV Programs for kids during the School Holidays

 Discover the gallery through looking and making activities developed for young children and their parents or carers.
 These classes fill up quickly.
 See NGV Kids and Families activities here.